-PCTPA has been around for a while, with a history that dates back to 1978.
-Many of our projects and programs can be seen throughout Placer County, from highway improvements to public transportation that is accessible for everyone to Freeway Service Patrols to bikeways to repavement programs.
+Placer County Transportation Planning Agency (PCTPA) has been around for a while, with a history that dates back to 1978.
+Many of our projects and programs can be seen throughout Placer County.
+Some of these include funding local road re-pavement projects, highway improvement projects, public transit service planning and funding, a Freeway Service Patrol program, and regional bicycle network planning and infrastructure funding.
 What you may not be familiar with, however, is who we are...

 Matt Click, AICP, is the Executive Director of PCTPA.
 Matt is a certified planner with 27 years of experience in transportation planning and programming, having worked on transportation programs across the U.S. Matt has worked previously in both the public and private sectors, and applies a customer-centric approach to his work.
 Matt earned a Master of Science in Planning with dual concentrations in transportation and environmental planning, as well as, a Bachelor of Science in Political Science and Sociology, graduating Magna Cum Laude and Phi Beta Kappa, from Florida State University.